zhuzichu520/glog/README.rst

          "program with --v=1 or more";
    VLOG_EVERY_N(1, 10)
       << "I’m printed every 10th occurrence, and when you run the program "
          "with --v=1 or more.
-Present occurrence is " << google::COUNTER;
+Present occurence is " << google::COUNTER;
    VLOG_IF_EVERY_N(1, (size > 1024), 10)
-      << "I’m printed on every 10th occurrence of case when size is more "
+      << "I’m printed on every 10th occurence of case when size is more "
          " than 1024, when you run the program with --v=1 or more. ";
-         "Present occurrence is " << google::COUNTER;
+         "Present occurence is " << google::COUNTER;

 Custom Log Prefix Format
 ~~~~~~~~~~~~~~~~~~~~~~~~

 glog supports changing the format of the prefix attached to log messages by
 receiving a user-provided callback to be used to generate such strings.
+That
+feature must be enabled at compile time by the ``WITH_CUSTOM_PREFIX`` flag.

 For each log entry, the callback will be invoked with a ``LogMessageInfo``
 struct containing the severity, filename, line number, thread ID, and time of